The Host (novel): References to other works

-The scenario of alien parasites taking over and impersonating humans is familiar from the Heinlein science fiction novel The Puppet Masters, the film versions of Invasion of the Body Snatchers, and the Robert Silverberg short story "Passengers".
-The Host also bears several similarities to the book series Animorphs by K. A. Applegate.

 Like Meyer's other books, The Host includes a poem at the beginning of the novel.
 The poem, by May Swenson, is titled Question, and ties into the idea of the mind's reliance on the existence of the body, just as Melanie experiences when inhabited by Wanderer.

 Sequels

 Meyer has said that she is working on additional books in The Host series and that she intends to write a trilogy.
-She said in an interview that, if published, the first sequel would be entitled The Seeker and the second The Soul.
+She said in an interview with MTV that the first sequel would be titled The Seeker and the second would be titled The Soul.
 In November 2009, she said, "I'd like to eventually have The Host be part of a trilogy."
 In February 2011, Meyer said that she had outlines for the sequels and had done some writing on them.

 Reception

-In a review of the book for The Guardian, Keith Brooke wrote, "When it's good, the novel works well, and will appeal to fans of the author's hugely bestselling Twilight series, but it is little more than a half-decent doorstep-sized chunk of light entertainment."
+In a review of the book for The Guardian, Keith Brooke wrote: "When it's good, the novel works well, and will appeal to fans of the author's hugely bestselling Twilight series, but it is little more than a half-decent doorstep-sized chunk of light entertainment."

 The Host was a #1 New York Times best seller, and remained on this list for 26 weeks.
 It also spent over 36 weeks on the Los Angeles Times bestseller list.
-The novel was #1 on Maclean's Magazine's list of 10 top-selling fiction books in Canada.
-The Host was named one of the "Best Books of May" by Amazon.com.
+The novel was #1 on Maclean's Magazine's list of 10 top-selling fiction books in Canada and was named one of the "Best Books of May" by Amazon.com.

 Film adaptation

 The Host was developed into a film with Andrew Niccol as director and Saoirse Ronan as Melanie.
 The project was first announced in September 2009 when the producers Nick Wechsler, Steve Schwartz and Paula Mae Schwartz used independent financing to acquire film rights to The Host.
 Niccol was hired to write the screenplay and to direct the film.
-In early 2011, before the start of filming, Susanna White had replaced Niccol as the director, but Niccol resumed his role of director in May 2011.
-In the same month, Ronan was cast to play Melanie in the adaptation.
-On June 27, it was announced that the film would be released on March 29, 2013, with principal photography to start in February 2012 in Louisiana and New Mexico.
-Open Road Films acquired the U.S. distribution rights for the film and Meyer acted as producer along with Wechsler, Steve Schwartz, and Paula Mae Schwartz.
+Principal photography began in February 2012 in Louisiana and New Mexico.
+Open Road Films acquired the U.S. distribution rights for the film and Meyer acted as co-producer.
 The film was released on March 29, 2013, to largely negative reviews.